qkafae/grow-a-fucking-garden/README.md

 > This project is not yet complete !!!!
 Estiimated alpha release idk

-This is Grow A Garden (concept), but made more casual, and into a CLI (Command Line Interface) Anyways hers some cool stuff yay:
+This is Grow A Garden (concept), but made more casual, and into a CLI (Command Line Interface) Anyways here's some cool stuff yay:
 - plants (duh)
 - expandable garden (duh)
 - daily rotational shop